What Work Items are visible on the Risksheet and understanding levels

 },

-So to configure what work item is a risk item (connected with Level 1 and Level 2 columns) change the type property of "risk" section.
+To configure what work item type is a risk item, change the type property of the "risk" section.

 Was this article helpful?